-Atlas Obscura is joining forces with National Parks at Night to offer you a one-of-a-kind night photography workshop during the Milky Way's brightest season.
+Atlas Obscura is joining forces with National Parks at Night to offer you a one-of-a-kind night photography workshop under the full moon in the early spring desert.
 Accompanied by two expert photography instructors, we’ll journey deep into the desert of Southern California to explore and photograph the Dark Sky Sculptural Oasis of Borrego Springs, one of 16 International Dark Sky Communities—a town with zero stoplights and where stargazing is practically a nightly ritual.
-Cameras in hand, we’ll explore the more than 130 towering desert sculptures surrounding the town, a number of which pay tribute to creatures that once roamed this same desert.
-The celestial core will break the horizon around 10:30 p.m. each night, with many of the spectacular sculptures aligning as perfect foreground subjects for the Milky Way.
-During the day we'll learn about light painting, night techniques, and post-processing.
-At night we’ll allow ourselves to be transported back in time—outfitted with 21st-century lenses—by the mesmerizing swath of light cast by the billions of stars in the Milky Way.
+Cameras in hand, we’ll explore the more than 130 towering desert sculptures surrounding the town, a number of which pay tribute to prehistoric creatures that once roamed this same desert.
+The waxing moon will illuminate the landscape each night, providing the perfect backdrop to light paint the desert beasts.
+During the day we'll learn about night photo techniques, light painting, and post-processing.
+At night we’ll allow ourselves to be transported back in time—outfitted with 21st-century lenses—by the mesmerizing glow of moonlight on the rapidly awakening desert landscape.

 You'll need your own means of transport for this workshop.
 We recommend that you arrive in the afternoon or evening on Monday to give yourself time to join Lance and Chris for dinner and settle in before the workshop begins on Tuesday at 10 a.m.
 As for the workshop's conclusion, you should plan to depart after dinner on Friday.
 If you'd prefer to drive out the next day, you can extend your reservation another night.